Alex-CD/terrible-meme-bot/README.md

 You can run this just like any other NodeJS project, but it needs these two items:

 - A .env file for storing bot settings
-- An audio folder, whose path is defined in .env
+- An audio folder, whose path is defined in .env.
+This will default to the proejct folder.

-.env need to be in the directory **above** the folder that contains the contents of this repo.
-By default, the program also looks in the same folder for an audio storage directory.

 ### Prerequisites